 Tim Macejak (Treasurer) has been involved in Zen practice for almost 30 years.
 During college he practiced at the Iowa City Zen Center, a teacher-less sangha led by a group of experienced practitioners.
 He then spent 14 years with an at-home practice.
 In 2001 he began practicing with Zuiko Redding of the Cedar Rapids Zen Center, where he also served as president for 8 years.
 He is the author of the book Zen Unleashed: Everyday Buddhist Wisdom from Man’s Best Friend, released in 2013.

-Disa Moraine has been visiting Hokyoji since 1987, when she started attending the family weekends every summer at the age of 5.
+Disa Moraine (Vice Chair) has been visiting Hokyoji since 1987, when she started attending the family weekends every summer at the age of 5.
 Now she and her husband Dan enjoy participating in the work weekends at Hokyoji, giving them the opportunity to get outside and work in nature.
 Disa graduated with a degree in Entrepreneurial Studies from Carlson School of Management at the University of Minnesota in 2005, and is now a Strategic Account Manager for a vegan nutrition company called Vega.
-Disa and Dan live in Minneapolis and are expecting their first baby in September.
+Disa and Dan live in Minneapolis and are the proud parents of their new daughter Argenta.

 Hokyoji Zen Practice Community is governed by its board of directors, as described in its articles of incorporation.
 Its bylaws further define the role and scope of the directors.
 In general, it is the responsibility of the board to define the organization’s mission and to provide overall leadership and strategic direction.
 It actively sets policy and ensures that adequate resources are available to carry out the mission; annually it evaluates its own effectiveness as a governing body and the effectiveness of the organization as a whole in meeting its goals